Spear: South Africa

 The various types of the assegai (a light spear or javelin made of wood and pointed with iron or fire-hardened tip) were used throughout Africa and it was the most common weapon used before the introduction of firearms.
 The Zulu, Xhosa and other Nguni tribes of South Africa were renowned for their use of the assegai.
 Shaka of the Zulu invented a shorter stabbing spear with a 1 ft shaft and a larger, broader blade one foot (0.3m) long.
 This weapon is otherwise known as the iklwa or ixwa, after the sound that was heard as it was withdrawn from the victim's wound.
-The traditional spear was not abandoned, but was used to range attack enemy formations before closing in for close quarters battle with the iklwa.
+The traditional spear was not abandoned, but was used to range attack enemy formations before closing in for close-quarters battle with the iklwa.
 This tactical combination originated during Shaka's military reforms.
 This weapon was typically used with one hand while the off hand held a cowhide shield for protection.

 Egypt

 Similar to most armies of their period, Ancient Egyptian forces were centered around the use of the spear.
 In battle, spearmen would be armed with a bronze-tipped spear (dja) and shield (ikem), which were used in elaborate formations much like Greek and Roman forces.
 Before the Hyksos invasion into Egypt, wooden spears were used, which were prone to splinter, but the influx of a new population brought innovations around bronze technology.
-Unlike other cultures who wielded spears at this time, the Egyptians did not treat their javelins (around 1 meter to 3.3 feet long) as disposable, using them both for thrusting and throwing.
+Unlike other cultures who wielded spears at this time, the Egyptians did not treat their javelins (around 1 meter (or 3.3 feet) long) as disposable, using them both for thrusting and throwing.